vtex/faststore-docs/docs/tutorials/how-to-override-section-components.md

 You can see a list of overridable components for each native section [here](tbd-link).
 For this guide, we're choosing to override the `Price` component.

-2. Add it to the `overrides` object
+2. Add an object with the name of the component you wish to override to the `components` property inside the `overrides` object.

 Add an object with the name of the component you wish to override to the `components` property inside the `overrides` object.